thomas-haslwanter/scikit-kinematics/README.rst

 Installation
 ------------
-You can install thlib with
+You can install scikit-kinematics with

     pip install scikit-kinematics